Herkata/spaceship_titanic/README.md

 - Spent money on board -> not asleep -> False
 - True otherwise

+#### `Cabin`

+If the passenger was travelling with a group, use their cabin number.

+If the passenger travels solo:
+- I appointed them to the exlusive Deck for their HomePlanet
+- Used LinearRegression to determine their room number based on their group id
+- Randomly assignes the side of the aisle

+#### Rest of the features

+For the rest of the features I used simpler logic:

+- Assign 0 for billing if the passenger was in cryosleep, otherwise median
+- Age median -> then bin into decades
+- Destination mode
+- VIP mode (False, as VIP is meant to be exclusive)

 ## Statistical Inference

 Reviewed multiple hypotheses that I made about the data based on the plots redarding the target variable using z-test for difference in group proportion.